fnelson4314/Coding-Language-Notes/CodingLanguages/docker.md

     build: . # This will build our own image using everything in our current directory (The dot ".")
     ports:
       - 3000:3000

+networks: # Creating networks that you want your services to run on
+  db:
 ```